siliconswampio/WIPs/WIPS/wip-1.md

 Many WIPs are written and maintained by developers with write access to the WIRE codebase.
 The WIP editors monitor WIP changes, and correct any structure, grammar, spelling, or markup mistakes we see.

-The editors don’t pass judgment on WIPs.
+The editors don't pass judgment on WIPs.
 We merely do the administrative & editorial part.

 The current WIP editors are:
 ...